 true doctrine or not except by natural reasoning or mental judgment.

-for the minister to become puffed up in mind and think himself
+is a temptation for the minister to become puffed up in mind and

 is a tendency to focus on money and power.
 Though